 share_aggregationsis, thus, the parameter to control the accuracy vs. variance trade-off: A higher value results in more accurate features, whereas a lower ones in greater variance.

 The ideal value can vary greatly with the data set.
-We have seen sets (such as the Customer Expenditure) where 0.25 is appropriate, but we gained wonderful results with values around of 0.05 on others.
+We have seen sets where 0.25 is appropriate, but we gained wonderful results with values around of 0.05 on others.

 The most extreme way to get great variance at the expense of accuracy, is